cosmos/interchain-security/tests/difference/core/quint_model/README.md

 ### Invariants

-The invariants I am checking are in ccv_statemachine.qnt, and are as follows:
+The invariants I am checking are in ccv_statemachine.qnt.
+Check a single invariant by running
+`quint run --invariant INVARIANT_NAME ccv_statemachine.qnt --main CCVDefaultStateMachine`, or all invariants by running this command:

+Invariants are as follows:
 - ValidatorUpdatesArePropagated: When a validator power update is comitted on chain, a packet containing that change in voting power is sent to all running consumers.
-Check via `quint run --invariant ValidatorUpdatesArePropagated ccv_statemachine.qnt --main CCVDefaultStateMachine`
--
+- ValidatorSetHasExistedInv: Every validator set on consumer chains is/was a validator set on the provider.
+- SameVSCPacketsInv: Ensure that consumer chains receive the same VSCPackets in the same order.
+Because of nuances with starting/stopping consumers, this invariant is not as simple as it sounds.
+In detail:
+For consumer chains c1, c2, if both c1 and c2 received a packet p1 sent at t1 and a packet p2 sent at t2,
+then both have received ALL packets that were sent between t1 and t2 in the same order.
+- MatureOnTimeInv: For every ValidatorSetChangePacket received by a consumer chain at time t, a MaturedVSCPacket is sent back to the provider in the first block with a timestamp >= t + UnbondingPeriod on that consumer.